jeffellin/hugo-site/content/posts/2018-01-16-from-containers-to-aws-lambda-travelex-tech-blog.md

 permalink: /2018/01/16/from-containers-to-aws-lambda-travelex-tech-blog/
 tags:
   - external
-tags:
-  - exteral
 ---
 > One Service at a Time

->This page was converted from my old blog and hasn't been reviewed.
-If you see an error please let me know in the comments.

 Source: _[From Containers to AWS Lambda – Travelex Tech Blog](https://blog.travelex.io/from-containers-to-aws-lambda-23f712f9e925)_